DataResearchLabs/my_time_tabulator/README.md

 * Tasks (discussed below) all rollup into projects.<br>
 * There is only one level of projects, so if you need "epics", be sure to name them with a prefix abbreviation accordingly (eg: "ALPHA: (1) blah blah", "ALPHA: (2) blah blah), or something similar).<br>
 * These values show up in the Task Edit page as the drop down filter, and on many reports as a grouping, sorting, and rollup parameter.<br>
+* There is a hidden Project "NA" that you cannot edit or remove.
+It exists for the task "--BREAK--".<br>
 <br>